songzijiang/GeoAttX/README.md

 # GeoAttX

-The official code of GeoAttX framework and Huayu.
+The official quick start code of GeoAttX framework and Huayu.
+This demo code is based on PyTorch and requires GPU.
 # How to run Huayu/GeoAttX?

 ## Step1,